anyaconda/myAutomationWithAirflow/README.md

 Added sanitized files for Automated CSV Comparison with Airflow.

 ## Key Features
 - Securely connects to OneDrive or SharePoint using service credentials
+- List SPSite Document Libraries (aka Drives), list all items in a Drive, list all items in a Drive/Folder
+- Can read all files in a specified SPSite folder

 ---